henriquesposito/poldis/README.md

 library(poldis)
 ```

-# Gettting started
+# Getting started

-`{poldis}` contains several text tools for wrangling texts.
-For example,
+`{poldis}` offers several text tools for wrangling texts within R. For
-users can extract the context surrounding a specific string in the text.
+example, users can extract the context surrounding a specific string in
+the text.

 ``` r
 set.seed(1234)